Messier Marathon La Palma 2018

 OK, so all ingredients are present today to achieve the full Messier Marathon score.
 This will be a walk in the park … right?

 At 16:15 a friend and I start the winding road that takes us to an altitude of 2400 meters in 50 minutes.
 It certainly is a beautiful route, starting in a hilly landscape with beautiful views.
 Later on it takes us through dense pine woods where we occasionally see the altitude that we’re at in a hairpin bend.
 The tree line lies just below the top and the landscape suddenly becomes bare and moon-like.
 See the timelapse below that we made of the journey (on another day).

 Facing some setbacks

 Arriving at the top we face the first (major) setback.
 Namely, the road to the east side of the mountain is closed with a barrier and there is a guard next to it.
-We suspect that due to the strong wind some stones fell on the road that caused too much danger.
+We suspect that due to the strong wind some stones fell on the road and caused too much danger.
 Before traffic can pass again, these rocks must first be cleared.
-But that’s just a wild guess… We were planning to first drive all the way to the parking at the top from where you can start walks and then afterwards set up our gear at a side path of the “Mirador de los Andenes”.
-We decided to first do that now and later check if the road is open again.
+But that’s just a wild guess… our first plan was to first drive all the way to the parking at the top (closed at night) from where you can start walks and then afterwards set up our gear at a side path of the “Mirador de los Andenes”.
+We decided to continue this plan and later check if the road is open again.
 As always, the views are phenomenal:

 There are now 3 possibilities: